Treating Anger Disorders: Medication For Anger Or Therapy?

 CBT usually focuses on helping a person identify and change negative thought patterns.
 One type of CBT therapy frequently used for anger management is stress Inoculation.
 In this therapy, the person may imagine various anger-provoking incidents and practice productive coping strategies.
 A mental health professional will guide these types of cognitive restructuring exercises.

 Anger management problems often involve unhealthy family dynamics.
-Family therapy can help you control anger directed at a spouse, intimate partner, child, or other family.
-It may also teach ways to resolve interpersonal conflicts without expressing anger.
+Family therapy can help you control anger directed at a spouse, intimate partner, child, or other family member.
+This type of treatment may also teach ways to resolve interpersonal conflicts without expressing anger.

 Psychodynamic therapy

-This talk therapy often uses self-reflection to discover the underlying causes of a person’s emotional distress that may lead to inappropriate expressions of anger.
-For example, post-traumatic stress disorder (PTSD), substance use disorder, and depression are often linked to anger management problems.
+This type of talk therapy often uses self-reflection to discover the underlying causes of a person’s emotional distress that may lead to inappropriate expressions of anger.
+For example, post-traumatic stress disorder (PTSD), substance use disorders, and depression are often linked to anger management problems.
 This form of therapy may treat those issues related to anger management.

 Group therapy